-As I've related elsewhere, my goals in designing the house have been:
+If it's not evident by now, my goals in designing the house have been:

 But my home isn't entirely devoid of some design sense, and the most prevalent element I employ is the angled corner.
 The decision to use this motif emerged from my design for the living space: by angling the corners of the windowed wall, it makes the space feel larger—an optical illusion created by the sense of "pushing" the room out into the outside space—and provides a more immersive connection with the environment.

 2. The corner of the closet/laundry where it meets the living space.
 This was the first place I applied the design after the windowed wall, with the intent to "soften" the corner.
-It also opens up the space more by increasing the angle of view from the hallway into the living area.
+It also opens up the space more by increasing the angle of view from the end of the hallway into the living area.

 5. The bathtub.
 This part of the bathroom saw many revisions before I finally realized a corner soaking tub was absolutely perfect for the space in every way (one of those classic face-palm moments).
+The open edge of the tub forms an angled face.

 7. The headboard.
 Here, the angled corners are horizontal.

-9. The kitchen island.
+9. The backsplash of the kitchen island.

 10. The end of the floating breakfast bar.